shaochengx/pcmdi.github.io/staff/Xie/index.md

 ## Research Highlights

-* Co-led the development of the DOE E3SM atmosphere model version 1 (EAMv1)
+* Co-lead for the DOE E3SM atmosphere model version 1 (EAMv1)

-* Leading/co-leading the effort to develop climate modeling testbeds (e.g., CAPT) as well as critical observational data products (e.g., the large-scale forcing and ARM Best Estimate (ARMBE data) and analysis tools (e.g. ARM diagnostic package and radar simulator) for climate model evaluation and development.

-* Made significant contributions to the development of the second generation of Chinese medium-range weather forecast model (1993).
+* Major developer/played leading role in developing the second generation of Chinese medium-range weather forecast model (1993).
 The work received the first place award of the Chinese Meteorological Administration (CMA) Science and Technology Award in 1994, the most prestigious award in CMA.

 * Developed a new convective triggering mechanism which was used in the operational weather prediction model of the Japanese Meteorological Agency (JMA) to improve its precipitation forecast in 2008.
 Relevant studies were highlighted in both “Our Changing Planet - The U.S. Climate Change Science Program for Fiscal Year 2006” and the “DOE ARM Notable Research Findings for the Past Five Years”.

+* Project leader for the ARM modeling data and tools developments.
+These include the ARM Best Estimate data, the large-scale forcing data, and ARM process-oriented diagnostic package and ARM cloud radar simulator for climate model evaluation and development.

+* Co-Led the development of the model testbed - CAPT

 * The research on developing continuous large-scale forcing datasets for SCMs/CRMs was highlighted in the “DOE ARM Notable Research Finds for the Past Five Years”.